 Analysts: Geopolitics may take gold prices into new territory in June 2020

-There is no denying the fact that the world is in turmoil now and while a lot of that can be attributed to the current global pandemic, the economic world was already facing uncertain times and economic experts are predicting that the month of June will be unlike any other seen yet.
+There is no denying the fact that the world is in turmoil right now and while a lot of that can be attributed to the current global pandemic, the economic world was already facing uncertain times and economic experts are predicting that the month of June will be unlike any other seen yet.
 Gold prices will see more gains in the coming weeks and it should be a few turbulent few weeks for precious metals.

 While the coronavirus pandemic has complicated things, it has been suggested that the pre-existing trade issues between the US and China will be the driving force behind this turbulence.